Juninho000/Statistical-Calculator/README.md

 #### EN

-Matrix Calculator, performs addition, subtraction, multiplication and identity matrix.
+Statistical Calculator that calculates the mean, variance, standard deviation and coefficient of variation.

-Another small project developed as an evaluative work for the college.
+A small project developed as an evaluative work for the college.